The word 'Pattki' with some characters flipped upside down in black and white.

 • Program fee: USD 3,000

-• Includes transportation to and from the airport upon arrival and departure
+• Airport transportation upon arrival and departure

-• Includes shared breakfasts during the lab
+• Shared breakfasts during the program period

-• Airfare to and from Brazil is not included
+• International airfare to and from Brazil

 Past Participants